ruian/symfony/src/Symfony/Component/VarDebug/Resources/doc/json-spec.md

 when the computational cost is not worth it.

-Conversely where possible, the presence of these numbers can help interpreting the JSON, eventhough the special `"__refs"` key is the only place that always contains all the information available.
+Conversely where possible, the presence of these numbers can help interpreting the JSON, even though the special `"__refs"` key is the only place that always contains all the information available.

 Examples